martinohanlon/mkdocs_autozip/README.rst

 Background
 ----------

-As part of my work on online courses for the Raspberry Pi foundation, I wanted to give people access to download a complete zip of the source code which made up our online courses.
+As part of my work on online courses for the Raspberry Pi foundation, I wanted to give people access to download a complete zip of the source content which made up our online courses.

-We were already using mkdocs to provide a free to access mirror of all our course content, so I decided to create a plugin to automatically zip all the source files used in creating the build.
+We were already using mkdocs to provide a, free to access, mirror of all our course content, so I decided to create a plugin to automatically zip all the source files used in creating the site.

-Many of the our images are stored externally, so the plugin also needed the ability to download external images and include them in the zip.
+Many of the images used in the content are hosted externally, so the plugin also needed the ability to download external images and include them in the zip.

 Install
 -------